How to Make Hospital Corners

 As a nurse, I have made my share of hospital corners.
 I’ll never forget the day the hospital I worked for made the leap to fitted bottom sheets, but I still had to make hospital corners for the top sheets.
 I still do for my own bed linens.
 For those of you who don’t know How to Make Hospital Corners, it involves tucking sheets neatly underneath the mattress in overlapping folds.
 Following is a step by step list of instructions.

-How to Make Hospital Corners Step by Step
+How to Make Hospital Corners with 5 Simple Step

 - Lay an open flat sheet on top of the mattress.
 This type of sheet has no elastic on the corners.
 If, by the grace of heaven you have a fitted sheet.
 Put that one on first before laying the flat sheet on top.
 The top of the flat sheet should be level with the top of the mattress and the other three sides of the sheet should hanging off the mattress.